wp-plugins/addthis/readme.txt

 1. Sharing Tools tab on the plugin settings page (WordPress mode)
 2. Sharing Tools tab on the plugin settings page (WordPress mode)
-3. Advanced Options tab on the plugin settings page (WordPress mode)
+3. Advanced Options tab on the plugin settings page
 4. Sharing Tools tab on the plugin settings page (AddThis mode)
-5. Advanced Options tab on the plugin settings page (AddThis mode)
-6. Analytics on the AddThis Dashboard
+5. Analytics on the AddThis Dashboard
-7. Tool Gallery on the AddThis Dashboard
+6. Tool Gallery on the AddThis Dashboard
-8. Customization options on the AddThis Dashboard
+7. Customization options on the AddThis Dashboard

 == PHP Version ==

 PHP 5+ is preferred; PHP 4 is supported.

 == Changelog ==

+= 5.0.5 =
+* Adding all WordPress mode Advanced Options to AddThis mode Advanced Options.
+These are primarily options to edit the addthis_share and addthis_config JavaScript variables used by AddThis tools, as well as giving you the option to choose whether to load the AddThis script asyncronously.
+* Removing conflicts with WordPress Login Box plugin
+* Removing conflicts with AddThis Follow Widget plugin
+* CSS to remove new lines from br tags between our buttons, because some themes add them and break stuff (Thanks Customizr)
+* Exposing more objects for use with adding sharing buttons to troublesome themes

 = 5.0.4 =
 * PHP error fixes for strict modes of PHP